 Form DS2019 is the Certificate of Eligibility for Exchange Visitor (J-1).
-Without this form, it is impossible to get the J1 visa and participate in a cultural exchange program.
+Without this form, it is impossible to get a J1 visa and participate in a cultural exchange program.
 Only State Department-designated sponsors are authorized to issue the Certificate of Eligibility for Exchange Visitor (J-1) Status (Form DS-2019).
 Sponsors screen and select prospective exchange visitors based on the criteria set forth in the governing regulations.
-Violation of these regulations may result in termination of your program by the sponsoring company and you may return your country.
+Violation of these regulations may result in the termination of your program by the sponsoring company and you may return to your country.

-You must meet the qualifications for teaching in primary or secondary schools in his or her country and you must have min two years of full-time teaching experience at primary or secondary school level.
+You must meet the qualifications for teaching in primary or secondary schools in his or her country and you must have min two years of full-time teaching experience at the primary or secondary school level.
 Part time teaching positions, internships, or experience of teaching irrelevant subjects do not qualify teachers for the GEC TeachUSA program.
 Most GEC host schools prefer teachers already teaching at a primary of secondary school the time of application.
 During the interview with school managers, you should be ready to share your knowledge and experience on lesson planning and classroom management.

 As a program regulation, all exchange visitor teachers are paid on the same salary scale as U.S. teachers.
-Depending on education, prior teaching experience, location, policies of the district and kind of school to teach, the average annual salary of GEC teachers ranges between $30.000 and $ 50.000.
+Depending on education, prior teaching experience, location, policies of the district and kind of school to teach, the average annual salary of GEC teachers ranges between $38.000 and $ 60.000.

 Please consider the following information as a tool to help you estimate monthly costs for a single J-1 Visa Holder while in the United States of America.
 These monthly expenses are approximate only and costs will probably increase based on your location, life style and family size.
 Living in a big city is generally more expensive than living in a smaller rural community.